codyaverett/memento/personal/social/Charisma.md

 ## Day 3 - Generating Respect

+Who are the people you respect?
-- It's natural to respect someone that is a higher level than you
+- It's natural to respect someone that is a higher level than you (President, CEO, winners and achievers)
+- Knowlege/Experts
+- People that dress well

+You probably won't be set up to generate this type of respect everywhere you go

+But you could become a Leader and carry yourself in a manner that will help you earn that respect

+Perfect your elevator speech!
+And become more unique

+1. Talk about the things you are passionate about
+	1. "What do you do?"
+		   Do you mean what I do for a living, or what I do in my personal time?
+	Be clear on your values
+	I'm "Fun-employeed"
+1. What is it that you value

+You are: The things that are important to you
+You are NOT your job

+Switch your actions and behaviors to match your values

+### Getting to know you questions
 -